learn-co-curriculum/activerecord-validations-readme/README.md

 available in `errors.messages`.

-# Other Builtin Validators
+# Other Built-in Validators

-Rails has a host of built in helpers.
+Rails has a host of built-in helpers.

 ## Length